Energinet-DataHub/greenforce-frontend/README.md

 |  └── eo                   # Energy Origin (product)
 |     ├── app-eo            # - Frontend for Energy Origin
 |     └── e2e-eo            # - E2E tests for Energy Origin
-├── build                   # Contains infrastructure for DataHub and the design system ├── dist                    # Contains output files when building artifacts (for distribution)
-|  ├── apps                 #
-|  └── libs                 #
-├── docs                    # Contains general documentation
-├── infrastructure          # Contains infrastructure for Energy Origin ├── libs                    # Contains source code for libraries.
-See "Folder Structure - library" section for more information
-└── tools                   # Contains various tools
-   ├── executors            # - Executors perform actions on your code.
-This can include building, linting, testing, serving.
-   └── generators           # - Generators provide a way to automate tasks you regularly perform as part of your development workflow.
-This can include: scafolding
 ```

 ### Folder Structure - library